duckida/world_cup_json/README.md

 - [World Cup Bar](https://cyrilniobe.gumroad.com/l/world-cup-mac-bar) A Mac menu bar app to watch today's live score and results while working.

+- [Pico Score](https://github.com/duckida/pico-worldcup) A tiny Pico Display project that shows you the score for all of the day's matches.

 todo:

 - scrape match statistics